d1mnewz/interviews/README.md

 # Database
 * What is CAP theorem?
+* Why CAP theorem is obsolete?
+Is it?
 * What is eventual consistency?
 * Is the use of GUID as IDs a good practice?
 * What is sharding?